genlm/genlm-backend/docs/index.md

 **Key Features**:

 * **Asynchronous LLM Interfaces**: Asynchronous computation of next-token probabilities with `vllm` and `transformer` language models.
-* **Tokenizer Vocabulary Decoding**: Decode Hugging Face tokenizer vocabularies into their byte and string representations.
+* **Tokenizer Vocabulary Decoding**: Decoding Hugging Face tokenizer vocabularies into their byte and string representations.
-* **Token-Character Tries**: Efficient conversion from token distributions to byte level distributions using a trie datastructure.
+* **Token-Character Tries**: Efficient conversion from token distributions to byte-level distributions using a trie datastructure.

 ## Quick Start